kalyand14/angular/README.md

 # angular
-This will hold the code snippet and issues and problem that i encountered in my jounery
+This will hold the code snippet and issues/problem that i encountered in my jounery

 ================================================
 Jan 8 2022